 At first blush I thought the paper was pretty good; on another read through along with some back-of-the-envelope calculations I thought it was pretty awful.
 I then really got it down, rooted around in it and was able to snuffle up a few good insights to pass along.

-One of the problems in dealing with dietary regimens–especially those that cause a loss of weight–is to determine what the heck it is that causes the changes the dietary regimen brings about: are the changes a consequence of the lost weight? or of the change in macronutrient composition? or both? or something else altogether?
+One of the problems in dealing with dietary regimens–especially those that cause weight loss–is to determine what the heck it is that causes the changes found?
+Are the changes a consequence of the lost weight?
+Or of the change in macronutrient composition?
+Or both?
+Or something else altogether?

 The arguments of these non-believers are perfectly valid.
 If one compares two diets that contain an equal number of calories but varying amounts of carbohydrate–let’s say two 1500 kcal diets, one of which contains 50 grams of carbohydrate, 90 grams of protein and a little more than 100 grams of fat (about 63% of calories), and the other of which is made of 200 grams of carbohydrate, 90 grams of protein and a little less than 40 grams of fat (only 23% of calories)–and finds that subjects following the lower-carbohydrate, 1500 kcal diet lose more weight and lower their triglycerides more than those following the higher-carbohydrate, lower-fat diet (which is almost always the case when tested), can we say for sure it was the lower carbohydrates that did the trick?

 Since the lower-carbohydrate diet had to contain the same number of calories as the higher-carbohydrate diet to remove any caloric difference from the equation, the calories lost by reducing the carbohydrate amount had to be replaced with fat because in this example the protein content was the same in both diets.
 So who’s to say that the changes didn’t come about because of the higher fat content?
 Or a combination of lower carbohydrates and higher fat?